The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

 Equivalently,

 where $p_t$ is the Gaussian kernel from \eqref{gaussian}. \end{proposition}

-We are now in a position to state the first main result on the fine local structure of the logarithmic Bessel kernel.
-In stark contrast with the classical Bessel kernel $G_s$, whose singularity at the origin is of pure power type (or logarithmic in the borderline case), the logarithmic perturbation produces a genuinely new behavior: it weakens the leading singularity by an additional slowly varying factor.
-This moderation is precisely what places $K_{s+\ln}^{\lambda}$ at the critical threshold of integrability and ultimately enables the endpoint mapping properties needed in our compactness and regularity theory.
-We record these sharp asymptotics, including the explicit constants, in the following proposition.
+Our first main result determines the sharp local asymptotics of $K_{s+\ln}^{\lambda}$ at the origin.
+In contrast with the classical Bessel kernel, whose singularity is of pure power type (or logarithmic in the borderline case), the logarithmic perturbation produces a genuinely new regime: the leading singularity is weakened by an additional logarithmic factor.
+This is precisely the mechanism behind the endpoint mapping properties used later in the paper.

 \begin{proposition} Let $n\ge1$, $\lambda>1$, and $s>0$.
 The asymptotic behavior of the logarithmic Bessel kernel $K_{s+\ln}^{\lambda}(x)$ at the origin falls into three regimes.

 \textnormal{(i)} \textbf{Singular regime ($n>2s$).} The kernel has a logarithmically moderated Riesz-type singularity: